masb0ymas/gofi/README.md

 3. **Set up the database**

-Create your PostgreSQL database, then update the database name in `/migrations/000001_initial-database.up.sql` (search for `dev_gintama` and replace with your database name).
+Create your PostgreSQL database, then update the database name in `/migrations/000001_initial-database.up.sql` (search for `dev_gofi` and replace with your database name).

 4. **Run migrations and seed data**